popeindustries/dvlp/README.md

 ### Philosophy

-* No bundling: write JS modules and load them directly in the browser
+* **No bundling**: write JS modules and load them directly in the browser
-* No middleware: write JS servers without special dev/build/bundle middleware
+* **No middleware**: write JS servers without special dev/build/bundle middleware
-* No refreshing: automatically restart servers and reload browsers on file changes
+* **No refreshing**: automatically restart servers and reload browsers on file change

 ### How it works

 **dvlp** allows you to easily serve files from one or more project directories (`static` mode), or from your custom application server (`app` mode).
 In both cases, **dvlp** automatically injects the necessary reload script into HTML responses to enable reloading, watches all files for changes, restarts the `app` server if necessary, and reloads all connected browsers.

-When working with JS modules, **dvlp** will ensure that so-called _bare_ imports (which are not natively supported by browsers) work by bundling and caching them in the background.
-Continue writing `import * from 'lodash'` without worry that `lodash` is not a valid url reference.
+In addition, when working with JS modules, **dvlp** will ensure that so-called _bare_ imports (which are not natively supported by browsers) work by bundling and caching them in the background.
+Continue writing `import * from 'lodash'` without worry that `lodash` is not a valid url reference!

 ## Installation